 by Matthew S. Robinson

-The number of Indian casinos with hotels also varies significantly by number of rooms per property.
-As presented in Table 3 (page 27), of the 216 Indian casinos with hotels in operation by the end of 2020, the largest segment by size are those with less than 100 rooms (67 properties) and those with between 100 and less than 200 rooms (62 properties).
-With respect to the number of gaming positions per hotel room by size segment, the ratio ranges from 3.5 to 8.7, with the general pattern being smaller properties with higher ratios, and larger properties with smaller ratios – the average overall ratio of gaming positions per hotel room being 5.6 gaming positions per hotel room.
+The number of Indian casinos with hotels vary significantly by number of rooms per property.
+As presented in Table 2, of the 218 Indian casinos with hotels in operation by the end of 2022, the largest segments by size are made up of those with less than 100 rooms (70 properties) and those with between 100 and 200 rooms (60 properties).
+With respect to the number of gaming positions per hotel room by size segment, the ratio ranges from 3.4 to 9, with the general pattern being smaller properties with higher ratios, larger properties with smaller ratios – the average overall ratio of gaming positions per hotel room being 5.4 gaming positions per hotel room.

 Matthew S. Robinson is Co-Founder and Principal of KlasRobinson Q.E.D., a national consulting firm specializing in the feasibility and economic impact of casinos, hotels, and other related ancillary developments in Indian Country.
 He can be reached by calling (800) 475-8140 or email [email protected].